General guidelines

 Accommodation

-Guests will be staying in kutis (meditation huts), if available, and sharing communal showers and toilets.
+Lay residents will be staying in kutis (meditation huts), if available, and sharing communal showers and toilets.
 Kutis are assigned to approved guests upon arrival and are not hired out.

-Lay guests are expected to be on site at the monastery continuously throughout the period of their stay, except in urgent or emergency circumstances.
+Residents are expected to be on site at the monastery continuously throughout the period of their stay, except in urgent or emergency circumstances.

 Participating in monastery activities

-Visitors are also expected to be in attendance for the daily morning meetings that begin from around 7:30am.
+You are also expected to be in attendance for the daily morning meetings that begin from around 7:30am.
 This is an important time for all Vimutti residents to check in and catch up with each other and it may be the only opportunity during the day for all residents, monks and the laity, to meet and communicate with each other.

 The daily schedule for retreats would be different, and participants would be informed once their stay has been approved.
 Generally, the day starts with the morning puja-meditation at around 5:45 am, and ends with the evening puja-meditation, which starts around 6:00 pm.